How an SRA relates to the following plans:

 If you were an existing member of a department that re-entered or affiliated with the FPPA Defined Benefit System on or after January 1, 2004 and you chose the Statewide Defined Benefit Plan as your retirement plan, you may also have an additional source of funding for your SRA.

-The contribution rate to the Statewide Defined Benefit Plan for this group is set in statute at 20 percent of base pay; however, if the 20 percent contribution rate exceeds what is necessary to fund the defined benefit in any given year, an additional SRA allocation may be made to your account.
+The contribution rate to the Statewide Defined Benefit Plan for this group is set in statute at 20 percent of pensionable earnings; however, if the 20 percent contribution rate exceeds what is necessary to fund the defined benefit in any given year, an additional SRA allocation may be made to your account.
 A separate actuarial review is conducted each year to analyze the cost of the plan for this reentry group.
 Therefore, members who fall into this category may have two possible funding sources for their SRA.

 If, in any year, the combined member and employer contributions that are received to fund the plan exceed all the plan costs, the surplus amount of the employer contributions may be allocated to an SRA in each member’s name.
 The SRA balance, if any, is available at the time of electing a normal, early or vested retirement.
 The SRA will have earnings and losses posted on a monthly basis.
 The SRA allocation will vary from year to year based on the cost of the plan from the previous year.